davidatthepark/graphql_course/graphql-prisma/notes.md

 ## Authentication

-- Anyone can query or mutate data without authentication.
+- Anyone can query or mutate data in our prisma API without authentication.
 We need to lock down our API aside from publicy available data such as published posts.
+- This is one of the main reasons why we need a node.js server intermediary.
+We can lockdown the prisma API and use the node server to do things like authentication, sanitization, and validation.
+We want to restrict actions by roles, authentication, and more.